 “Unlike the smartphone, which consolidated multiple technologies into one device, the wearables market is a collection of disparate devices,” Jitesh Ubrani, senior research analyst for IDC Mobile Device Trackers, said.
 “Watches and bands are and always will be popular, but the market will clearly benefit from the emergence of additional form factors, like clothing and eyewear, that will deliver new capabilities and experiences.”

 Here are just a few ways businesses are already using wearables, as well as what the future might hold for these devices.

-"Long gone are the days of … time wasted sifting through emails for info or searching out team members for communication," Franklin Valadares, CTO and co-founder of Runrun.it, said.
-"Businesses have all of this information and communication through the wearable technology.
-Employees are able to alert their managers or teams when they have started or stopped [a task], attached files, etc., thus increasing the communication lines and overall productivity of business today."
+“Long gone are the days of … time wasted sifting through emails for info or searching out team members for communication,” Franklin Valadares, CTO and co-founder of Runrun.it, said.
+“Businesses have all of this information and communication through the wearable technology.
+Employees can alert their managers or teams when they have started or stopped [a task], attached files, etc., thus increasing the communication lines and overall productivity of business today.”